snowplow-incubator/data-product-accelerators/content/media-player/_index.md

 weight = 1
 +++

 Welcome to the **Advanced Analytics for Media Player** accelerator.
-Once finished, you will be able to build a deeper understanding of customer behaviour on your media players and use your data to influence business decisions.
+Once finished, you will be able to build a deeper understanding of user behavior across your media players and use your data to influence business decisions.

 Here you will learn to: